 The legal profession has faced unprecedented challenges and undergone major changes in the past few years.
 One of the smartest ways new and experienced attorneys can get a leg up on the competition is with advanced and specialized training.
-We have developed several graduate programs to give students unique opportunities to study advanced topics in law and enhance professional skills.

 New York Law School has a presence in tax law that few, if any, other U.S. law schools can match.
 Our LL.M. program in Taxation takes advantage of New York City’s many resources, as well as the extraordinary depth and prominence of our faculty, to offer specialized training in this important practice area.
 We also offer an American Business Law LL.M., providing advanced training to those holding J.D.-equivalent foreign law degrees who want professional training in American business and commercial law.